jkrumbiegel/HotTest.jl/README.md

 `include("some_file.jl")` is resolved immediately at parse time and replaced with the code it references.
 This means that HotTest.jl can only work correctly if there are no _dynamic_ `include` statements.
 Currently, only string literals inside `include` are accepted.

+Also, the `@testset` macros cannot be spliced in by other macros, all of them must be present in the actual source code.